supermorphDotTech/Windows-Scripts/README.md

 The search uses likeness, which means you can also just search for a snippet of the hardware ID (i.e. PCI\VEN_1022).

+# search_hardware_by_name.ps1

+This PowerShell script searches for the user friendly names of hardware devices.
+So if you search for either the class a device is associated with or if the hardware ID is needed, this script will help.

+The search uses likeness, which means you can also just search for a snippet of the device name (i.e. amd).